Fabulously-Optimized/vanilla-installer-python/docs/planned-features.md

 ## Longer-term (major release)

 - Migrate GUI to PySide6
+  - And therefore rewrite the entire GUI
-- Add a CLI interface
+- Add a CLI interface (likely using click)